MartaJasik/Genetic-algoritm-for-scheduling-problem/README.md

 Mutation - swapping the places of tasks with two random indexes:
 - when creating a new population: triggered several times, number based on the passed 'mixing' percentage parameter
 - with sporadic mutation of the best individual from a given population: triggered only two times

+## Results

+The genetic alghoritm implementation proved to be reliable, quickly providing results better than ones obtained by the greedy alghoritm (closer to the calculated optimum).